 Abstract

 This contribution describes a new version of the bilateral filter, that is claimed to be of less hardware complexity compared to the one presented in Macau, JVET-L0172.
 It is claimed that one multiplication is reduced from 10x8 bits to 2x8 bits.
 It is further claimed that a second multiplication is reduced from 13x11 bits to 9x11 bits.
 Two simulations for RA have been produced.
 The first test is stated to be implementing JVET-L0172 in VTM-3.0 with the difference that the filter is only turned on for inter blocks and where the minimum size of a filtered block is 8x8 samples.
 This reported result is -0.42% for RA and -0.48% for LDB.
 In this first test the proposed changes have not been applied.
-In the second test the proposed changes have been applied, but is otherwise equivalent, and it gives (still running, estimated -0.4%) for RA.
+In the second test the proposed changes have been applied, but is otherwise equivalent, and it gives -0.41% for RA.

 Introduction